ghcli/gh-commit-src/README.md

 This comprehensive script accomplishes the following 📋:

-1. Downloads the latest `generateCommitMessage` binary ⬇️.
+1. Downloads the latest `gh-commit` binary ⬇️.
 2. Makes the binary executable 🏃.
 3. Sets up a Git alias: `auto-commit` 🏷️.
 4. Installs the GitHub CLI extension for AutoCommit 🔄.